Warning: Some materials are not designed to be used on skin and could cause a chemical burn. Always follow the manufacturer's safety guidelines.

 I used my son's Johnson & Johnson baby body wash the one in the yellow bottle, then I added a bit of sugar to make a light scrub.
 Within seconds all the hair dye came off my skin, I now make a batch and use it as a body scrub once a week and my skin is super soft.

 I usually put conditioner around my hair line, ears, neck; anywhere I know dye will get.
 After I'm done dying my hair, it comes right off!
 No worries if you get some on your hair before dying it, doesn't do any damage.
 If you are worried, you can just wipe it off the hair.

 All I ever do is use Palmolive dish soap on a facecloth with hot water and voila!
 I wipe it off immediately as soon as I am done putting dye all over my hair.
 This has worked for me always.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Mix equal parts baking soda and dishwashing liquid.
 If you have lemon add that juice also.
 Apply the mixture to a damp washcloth.
 Rub it onto the affected area until the stain has lifted.
 Rinse off the mixture with warm water.
 Apply some lotion because baking soda makes skin dry.

 How do you get hair dye off your face?

-By June from Gateshead
+By june scott from Gateshead

 I've dyed my hair and now I have a red ring of dye still on my head.
 How do I remove it?
 I need help ASAP!